-WEDNESDAY WORD: Physical Distancing versus Social Distancing
+Wednesday Word: Physical Distancing versus Social Distancing

-Jul.
-30, 2020 By: Goldfarb School of Nursing
+By: School of Nursing

 For many, social distancing has become a way of life—particularly, as we adhere to safety measures meant to prevent the spread of COVID-19.
-For many, social distancing has become a way of life—particularly, as we adhere to safety measures meant to prevent the spread of COVID-19.
 However, this popular term is not a new one.
 According to the article below, the origins of social distancing can be traced back to 1831.
 “By the 1920s, the Social Distance Scale [which measures prejudice by asking participants to describe how comfortable they feel interacting with people of another race] became a social science tool, a reductive attempt to slice the world into ethnic groups, and it’s still in use …”

 In other words, social distancing became a way to invoke superiority by class and race.